Global Warming: Lessons in Epistemology (and Sociology)

 Climate, Carbon, and Corruption

-In addition to flaws of an epistemological nature, the theories seem incomplete in their analysis of the impact of atmospheric carbon dioxide.
+In addition to flaws of an epistemological nature, the public expressions of the theories seem unclear about some facts, such as these:

-1) Carbon dioxide is released by oceans as they warms.
+1) Carbon dioxide is released by oceans as they warm.

 2) CO2 is one of the best radiators of heat.

-3) As atmospheric CO2 increases, the radiation of heat from the upper parts of the air's Hadley Cells must be increasing -- and this must have a COOLING effect.
+3) As atmospheric CO2 increases, the radiation of heat from the upper parts of the air's Hadley Cells must be increasing -- and this must make a COOLING contribution to total heat-transfer.

-So, the increase in Earth's temperature might be due to the same unknown mechanism M behind the warming and cooling of the Medieval Warm Period.
+So, the increase in Earth's temperature might be due to the same unknown mechanism, Medieval Climate Mechanism MCM, behind the warming and cooling of the Medieval Warm Period.
 The increase in atmospheric CO2 is partly due to increasing temperature and partly due to Industry.
-CO2 might have a cooling effect that lessens the impact of unknown climate mechanism M.

 The flaws in the science seem so obvious and so strong that one is led to speculate about the susceptibility of "scientists" to "extraordinary popular delusions" and "the madness of crowds."